LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/UnAuthenticated-iOS.md

 ### Related Classes, Parameters & APIs

 LPAuthenticationParams contains an authentication type, you can either set it or pass it in the object initialization (```init()```).
-When not passing an authentication type in init() the default value is LPAuthenticationType.signup (will deprecated on July 2019)
+When not passing an authentication type in init() the default value is LPAuthenticationType.signup (is deprecated as of July 2019)

 _Note: if you pass **authenticationCode** or **jwt** on LPAuthenticationParams init() - it will automatically set the authentication type to LPAuthenticationType.authenticated_